 Poetry at St. Pancras

-To celebrate our ties with poetry, not only can you enjoy a statue of John Betjeman on the upper concourse but every year we hold the Betjeman Poetry Prize.
-First launched in 2006 to mark the centenary of John Betjeman's birth, the prize attracts around 3,000 entries per year from across the UK and aims to foster creativity in young people whilst discovering and encouraging the next generation of British poets.
+To celebrate our ties with poetry, not only can you enjoy a statue of John Betjeman on the upper concourse but every year we hold special poetry events supporting local schools.
+In recent years we've hosted The Betjeman Poetry Prize, first launched in 2006 to mark the centenary of John Betjeman's birth, the prize attracted around 3,000 entries per year from across the UK and aims to foster creativity in young people whilst discovering and encouraging the next generation of British poets.

 The Betjeman Poetry Prize 2019